CrowCpp/Crow/docs/getting_started/a_simple_webpage.md

 ```

-And now whenever we call `http://localhost:18080/` we get our Hello World in an HTML document rather than just plain text.
+Once the code is done compiling, if we call `http://localhost:18080/` we get our Hello World in an HTML document rather than just plain text.

+!!! note

+    Compilation instructions are available for [Linux](../setup/linux#compiling-your-project), [MacOS](../setup/macos#compiling-using-a-compiler-directly), and [Windows](../setup/windows#getting-and-compiling-crow)

 ## Template Webpage with a variable
 But we can make things even more exciting, we can greet a user by their name instead!!

-Let's start with our webpage, and modify it with a little bit of mustache syntax:
+Let's start with our webpage, and modify it with a little bit of [mustache](../../guides/templating) syntax:
 ``` html title="templates/fancypage.html" hl_lines="4"
 <!DOCTYPE html>
 <html>